owncloud/ocis/docs/ocis/getting-started/_index.md

 # make binary executable
 chmod +x ocis

+# initialize a minimal oCIS configuration
+./ocis init

 # run with demo users
-OCIS_INSECURE=true ACCOUNTS_DEMO_USERS_AND_GROUPS=true ./ocis server
+IDM_CREATE_DEMO_USERS=true ./ocis server
 ```

 The default primary storage location is `~/.ocis` or `/var/lib/ocis` depending on the packaging format and your operating system user.
 You can change that value by configuration.

 {{< hint info >}}
-When you're using oCIS with self-signed certificates, you need to set the environment variable `OCIS_INSECURE=true`, in order to make oCIS work.
+When you're using oCIS with self-signed certificates, you need to answer the the question for certificate checking with "yes" or set the environment variable `OCIS_INSECURE=true`, in order to make oCIS work.
 {{< /hint >}}

 {{< hint warning >}}